19 April 1741: In a letter to Dr. Thomas Prior, Dublin, the Bishop of Cloyne, Dr. George Berkeley, wrote of the Famine which was then raging:

 Eventually in the Summer of 1741 the Crises abated and while the situation was still very hard the plagues and starvation eased off.
 The next Harvest while not abundant was sufficient to ensure that enough food would be available to avert a similar situation the following year.

 So ended what was the worst set of recorded climate related disasters to hit Ireland since at least the 14th Century.
 Nobody knows how many people died as a result of this Great Famine of 1741 and the hardships that preceded its apogee.
-Out of an overall estimated population at the time of around 2.4 million it seems probable that between 300,000 and 450,000 of the people died as a result – a mortality rate that stands comparison with if it did not actually exceed the more infamous events of the 1840s.
+Out of an overall estimated population at the time of around three million souls it seems probable that between 300,000 to 450,000 died as a result of disease & starvation – a mortality rate that stands comparison with if it did not actually exceed the more infamous events of the 1840s.